-One of the world’s most famous shoe brands has jumped onto the additive manufacturing train.
-In a major reveal, they have announced their plans to launch its first mass produced pair of sneakers, the Futurecraft 4D.
+One of the worlds leading sports brands has jumped onto the additive manufacturing train.
+In a major reveal, Adidas announced their plans to launch the Futurecraft 4D which will have the worlds first mass produced 3D printed midsoles.
 The company has experimented with 3D printing before, but never on this scale.
 As of now, they have plans to produce 5,000 in the first batch this year.
 They plan to make a 100,000 sneakers by 2018.

-Future models of the sneakers could be highly personalised and custom-tailored for each customer.
-“Individualization will come, but you’ve got to learn to walk before you run,” said Gerd Manz of Adidas.
+Future models of the sneakers could be highly customized for each customer.
 This represents an exciting set of possibilities for the company.
 3D printing presents easy options for switching up the design between production runs.
 Each batch could be significantly different from the last with a few minor tweaks.

 Carbon has made many different partnerships and collaborative deals over the past few years.
 It is funded by General Electric and Google.
-The company pioneered the CLIP printing technique, one of the fastest 3D printing methods.
+The company pioneered the CLIP 3D printing technology, and the Digital Light Synthesis process.

 Featured Image retrieved from Adidas.